yajirobee/logs/_drafts/2023-05-31-scaleup_for_olap.md

 Debugging and profiling of distributed system is generally difficult problem.
 Distributed query is no exception.

-These complexity doesn't exist on single server query processing.
-If we don't use distributed query, the maintenance and operation of query engines will be simpler.
+These complexity doesn't exist on single server query.
+If we don't use distributed query, the maintenance and operation of query engines will be simpler and we can expect better performance because expensive network IO isn't required.

-# Requirements of single server analytical query engine
+# Example of single server analytical query engines

 ## DuckDB